elunna/nerfhack-changelog/README.md

 ### Instakills
 * It is no longer possible to be insta-petrified by touching footrice or their corpses.
-* Bardiches are a new, but rare, source of insta-death.
+* Bardiches are a new, but rare, source of instadeath.
 They have a 1 in 100 chance of beheading a monster or you on hit.
 * Magic resistance and half-spell damage offers some protection from self-zapped wands of death (or the finger of death spell).

 ### Wishing
 * The wand of wishing in the Castle has been removed.
 Instead, there are guaranteed scrolls of wishing located at the Castle, Vlad's Tower, The Wizard's Tower, and Moloch's Sanctum.
 * Wands of wishing and scrolls of wishing do not generate randomly.
-* Quest artifacts cannot be wished for (dnh)
+* Quest artifacts cannot be wished for (dNetHack)
 * Attempting to wish for quest artifacts doesn't use up a wish
-* Wishes no longer increase prayer timeout (Dyna)
+* Wishes no longer increase prayer timeout (Dynahack)
 * Wishes from thrones are much more rare.
 The chance of getting a wish from sitting on a throne is now about 1.5%.
 Whenever a player hits the 1 in 13 chance to get a wish and they don't, they lose 1 point of Luck (this roughly translates to a 6% chance of losing luck anytime you sit on a throne).
-Once the player is granted a wish from a throne, the throne is guaranteed to disappear.
-(Evil with adjustments)f
+Once the player is granted a wish from a throne, the throne is guaranteed to disappear (from EvilHcack with adjustments).
 * Players have a chance of getting a wish from crowning now (if no intrinsics were granted).
 * Artiwishes only care about previous **successful** artiwishes.
 * Wishing with bad luck causes amnesia.